configify/aapconfig/README.md

 Note:

-* credentials always report "changed" in check mode when password field is not empty
 * currently there is no ability to remove description using automation
 * password/token values are updated only if **replace_passwords** is set to true which will make the task not idempotent (most likely passwords/tokens will be stored in Ansible vault or pulled from external sources therefore the values in the example above are empty)
 * in some cases there is no ability to modify credentials with incorrect sources using automation